 \subsection{Adaptive Important Token Selection via Outlier Detection}

-The most straight-forward solution to improve the efficiency of visual token utilization in LMMs is to prune the redundant visual tokens~\citep{liu2022adaptive,yin2022vit,liang2022not}.
+The most straightforward solution to improve the efficiency of visual token utilization in LMMs is to prune redundant visual tokens~\citep{liu2022adaptive,yin2022vit,liang2022not}.
 To realize token pruning, we need to address a pivotal question: \textit{How do we determine the importance of each visual token?}

 As discussed in Sec.~\ref{subsec:prelim}, LMMs typically leverage an extensive stack of visual tokens to represent the visual information.
 On the other hand, self-/weakly-supervised learning paradigms, such as CLIP~\citep{radford2021learning} simplify this complexity by representing an entire image with a single \texttt{[cls]} token, regarded as the most information-condensed token.
 To balance those two extreme paradigms, we investigate the Key-Query attention between \texttt{[cls]} token and visual tokens, \ie, $\mathbf{a}_{\texttt{cls}}$ in Equation~\ref{eq:class_attn}.
 Observing the distribution patterns of attention between the \texttt{[cls]} token and visual tokens unveils a sparse landscape, as depicted in Figure~\ref{fig:attn_cls_dirtibution}.
 This sparse distribution underpins our methodology for identifying crucial visual tokens.
 By employing outlier detection algorithms, we aim to adaptively select visual tokens that best represent an image's features effectively.